sagemath/sagewiki_to_gh-2022-10-10/interact/groups.md

 The main function of this page is to demonstrate the improved capabilities that we have developed for SageMath during the GSOC Summer 2021.
 The trac ticket for those developments can be found here: https://trac.sagemath.org/ticket/32196#comment:5.

-Note this ticket has not yet been approved, so in many cases we have defined our main function "order_n" in the Sage cell to be a more rudimentary version of the what is contained in the trac ticket.
+Note that this ticket has not yet been approved, so in many cases we have defined our main function "order_n" in the Sage cell to be a more rudimentary version of the what is contained in the trac ticket.
 We do this in order to demonstrate how it may be used.
 Once the ticket has been pushed through the Sage development process, we will update the page to remove this extraneous code.

 goto [[interact|interact main page]]